finalwebsites/subscription-tools/readme.txt

 1. Copy/paste the ID into the corresponding field on the plugin options page

 == Screenshots ==
-1. Settings for the *Sendy Subscriptions* plugin.
+1. Settings for the *Subscription tools for Sendy* plugin.
 2. An example how the subscription form looks like.
 3. Subscription form widget (Made together with the theme called "The Bootstrap")